 However, even using one or two of these strategies can have a positive impact!
 A fraction of a penny on a bit of tissue paper and a branded sticker can lead to extra custom.
 It might prompt customers to post about their order on social media, or recommend you to friends.
 They might post a great review of your product, or they might start following your social media channels.

 The effort might seem to outweigh the return, but think of it this way.
-If just 10 customers with 100 followers each post on Instagram, tagging you – that’s 1000 people seeing your brand name!
+If just 10 customers with 100 followers each post on Instagram, tagging you – that’s 1000 people seeing your brand name, and generally there will be far more than this tiny example.
 More views will lead to more follows, and more sales – all because you made a tiny tweak to your packaging.

 Unboxing as a marketing strategy